 Traditional IRAs do not have an income limitation.
 Contributions to a Traditional IRA are with "pre-tax" dollars, meaning you can take a deduction from your income for contributions made to a Traditional IRA.
 Keep in mind you have to take the tax deduction yourself on your tax return, or work with your tax preparer.
 However, withdrawals (aka "Distributions") from a Traditional IRA are subject to taxes at your tax bracket at the time of withdrawal.
 So if you anticipate being in a significantly lower income tax bracket by the time you withdraw funds from your Traditional IRA, this can work out in your favor.

 Traditional IRAs also have Required Minimum Distributions ("RMD") during your lifetime, more info here.
 Roth IRAs do not have RMD requirements.

 While everyone's tax situation is unique and it's important to spend some time with your tax advisor to make sure you understand your situation clearly, the general rules of thumb for choosing between a Traditional or a Roth IRA are:

-- If you think your income tax bracket will be lower when you retire than it is today, you may be better off taking the up-front deduction of a traditional IRA.
+- A Traditional IRA may be right: If you think your income tax bracket will be lower when you retire than it is today, you may be better off taking the up-front deduction.

 WiseBanyan is not a tax advisor and this should not be construed as tax advice.
 Please consult your tax advisor before making any tax related decisions.